Clerks: The Animated Series: Production

-Clerks: The Animated Series was produced by Miramax, View Askew Productions and Woltz International Pictures Corporation in association with Touchstone Television.
-In addition to being Disney's second adult animated series after fellow Touchstone Television production The PJs, it was also the first (and so far only) adult animated series produced by Walt Disney Television Animation, which ultimately went uncredited.
+Clerks: The Animated Series was produced by Miramax, View Askew Productions and Woltz International Pictures Corporation in association with Walt Disney Television.
+In addition to being Disney's second adult animated series after fellow Walt Disney Television production The PJs, it was also the first (and so far only) adult animated series produced by Walt Disney Television Animation, which ultimately went uncredited.

 According to the commentary for the series premiere episode, Smith and Mosier first had the idea of the animated series in 1995.
 In that same commentary, Mosier claimed that they pitched the series to "every" network, including HBO, Fox, The WB, and several others.
 They were given a thirteen-episode order from UPN, but turned down the offer in order to be on a bigger channel like ABC, having been told that UPN would be off the air within a year.

 On a DVD bonus feature, Smith revealed that they initially cast Alan Rickman as the voice of Leonardo Leonardo, so they decided to design the character after Hans Gruber from the film Die Hard (1988).
 Rickman disapproved of the design because he did not want to play the character again.
 ABC eventually turned him down anyway for budgetary reasons and recast the role with Alec Baldwin.
 In 2024, while appearing on the Blank Check podcast, Smith revealed that Rickman's voice for Leonardo Leonardo was an impression of Ross Perot.

-Clerks: The Animated Series faced many delays until it was unceremoniously dumped for broadcast in May of 2000.
+Clerks: The Animated Series faced many delays until it was unceremoniously dumped for broadcast in May 2000.
 Smith stated he felt ABC decided to reduce risk by promoting Who Wants to Be a Millionaire in comparison to Clerks which Smith felt the network now saw as unnecessary in comparison to continuing to support Who Wants to Be a Millionaire.
-An unknown Disney staffer sent a letter to the View Askew website under the pseudonym of "The Anonymous Loon" copying a memo that had been circulated around Disney Television Animation detailing claims of Smith and his writing staff's inflated egos, late script submissions, and delays in approving character designs.
+An unknown Disney staffer sent a letter to the View Askew website under the pseudonym of "The Anonymous Loon" copying a memo that had been circulated around Walt Disney Television Animation detailing claims of Smith and his writing staff's inflated egos, late script submissions, and delays in approving character designs.
 Smith accepted responsibility for the delays in scripts and character designs, but denied culpability for the late release date stating that Disney ultimately held responsibility for burning off the series in May.
-Smith's friend and colleague who collaborated the series backed up Smith's claims against ABC stating that Clerks became a victim of the success for Who Wants to Be a Millionaire, with Disney making so much money from the broadcast of that series they didn't feel the need to support Clerks anymore.
+Paul Dini, Smith's friend and colleague who collaborated with him on the series backed up Smith's claims against ABC, stating that Clerks became a victim of the success of Who Wants to Be a Millionaire.